-The quick navigation aid automatically offers a dropdown list of pages and other items, matched by title to your search query.
-You can select one of the offered items or ignore them altogether.
+When you enter text into the Confluence search box, the quick navigation aid automatically offers a dropdown list of pages, administrative options, and other items.
+The items are matched by page name to your search query.
+You can choose one of the offered items or ignore them altogether.

 - Start typing your query into the search box located at the top right-hand corner of every screen.
 Confluence matches titles as you type, showing a quickly-adjusting dropdown list of pages, blog posts, personal profiles, attachments and so on.

 Press the Enter key if you want to bypass the quick navigation aid and perform a full search, as described below.